LucianoPC/lookfile/README.md

     add        $ lookfile add [file 0] [file 1] ... [file n]
                - Add files to lookfile

-    update     $ lookfile update
+    push       $ lookfile push
-               - Update files to lookfile and push to repository
+               - Commit files on lookfile and push to repository

+    status     $ lookfile status
+               - Show status of files on lookfile

+    show       $ lookfile show
+               - Show all files that are on lookfile

     setrepo    $ lookfile setrepo [repository_ssh]
                - Set lookfile repository to save files